mpgirro/hemin/README.md

 <!--[![GitHub release](https://img.shields.io/github/release/mpgirro/hemin.svg)](https://github.com/mpgirro/hemin/releases/)-->

 HEMIN is a podcast catalog & search engine infrastructure.
 It's engine is written in [Scala](https://www.scala-lang.org) (with a small compatibility layer in Java), uses [MongoDB](https://www.mongodb.com) to store the podcast/episode/feed catalog, and indexes the data with [Solr](http://lucene.apache.org/solr/).
 The REST API relies on the [Play](https://www.playframework.com) framework for routing and JSON.
 The server is fully asynchronous, and makes heavy use of [Akka](https://akka.io) actors and [Scala Futures](https://docs.scala-lang.org/overviews/core/futures.html).
-The web client is written in [Typescript](https://www.typescriptlang.org) and builds on the [Angular](https://angular.io) framework.
+The web client is written in ~~[Typescript](https://www.typescriptlang.org) and builds on the [Angular](https://angular.io) framework~~ [Elm](https://elm-lang.org).

 ### ⚠️ Early development status warning